 Pearce sees 2017 as a year of “gut checks” resulting in rounds with lower valuations.
 Investors will require, more so than 2016, demonstrated measures of ROI and sustainability from entrepreneurs.
 Rather than building fast, startups should look to grow with scalability in mind.

-Council of MN Health Plans
+Minnesota Council of Health Plans